azat-co/practicalnode/chapter6/chapter6.md

 app.delete('/api/articles/:id', routes.article.del)
 ```

-The `app.all('/api', authorize);` is a more compact alternative to adding `authorize` to all `/api/...` routes.
+The `app.all('/api', authorize)` is a more compact alternative to adding `authorize` to all `/api/...` routes manually.
+Less copy-paste and more code re-usage please.

-The full source code of the `app.js` file after adding session support and authorization middleware is as follows (under the `ch6/blog-password` folder):
+I know there are a lot of readers who like to see entire source code.
+Thus, the full source code of the `app.js` file after adding session support and authorization middleware is as follows (under the `ch6/blog-password` folder):

 ```js
 const express = require('express')